Patient education: Uterine fibroids (Beyond the Basics)

 Pregnancy is not usually recommended after uterine artery embolization, although it is possible to become pregnant.
 Some form of birth control is recommended if you do not want to become pregnant.

-Magnetic resonance guided focused ultrasound — Magnetic resonance guided focused ultrasound surgery (MRgFUS or FUS) (eg, ExAblate® 2000) is a more recent fibroid treatment option.
+Magnetic resonance guided focused ultrasound — Magnetic resonance guided focused ultrasound surgery (MRgFUS or FUS) (eg, ExAblate 2000) is a more recent fibroid treatment option.
 This noninvasive treatment takes place in a MRI machine which guides the treatment.
 Multiple waves of ultrasound energy go through the abdominal wall and converge on a small volume of tissue, which leads to thermal destruction of the fibroid.
 Women do receive sedation during the procedure and it can be performed as an outpatient procedure.
 Fibroids shrink over the weeks and months following treatment and heavy menstrual bleeding is also decreased.
 Pregnancy is not usually recommended following FUS, although it is possible to become pregnant following treatment.

 Hysterectomy — Hysterectomy is a surgery that removes the uterus.
 The ovaries and cervix are often left in place when the hysterectomy is for uterine fibroids.

 Hysterectomy is a permanent treatment that cures heavy menstrual bleeding and the bulk related symptoms of fibroids.
 However, it is major surgery, and you will need up to six weeks to fully recover.
 More detailed information about hysterectomy is available separately.
 (See "Patient information: Abdominal hysterectomy (Beyond the Basics)" and "Patient information: Vaginal hysterectomy (Beyond the Basics)".)